theemrp/Rocket-League-Script/README.md

 This script will start BM and RL with a single click!

+NOTE: YOUR FILE LOCATION OF BAKKESMOD AND RL MIGHT BE DIFFERENT.
+UPDATE ACCORDINGLY TO YOUR SPECIFIC MACHINE

 A little bit more info about this:
 1. You'll have to make sure you have your permissions set correctly.
 You can find how to do that here: https://www.youtube.com/watch?v=iDHKih88yOE
 2. You will also need to create a shortcut and use powershell to execute it with a single click.